rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 ### Messages with attachments

-When attachments are shared and displayed in the chatbot window, users will see a selectable and dismissible message that contains file details.
+When [attachments](/patternfly-ai/chatbot/chatbot-attachments) are shared and displayed in the chatbot window, users will see a selectable and dismissible message that contains file details.
 Selecting the file can open a preview modal, which allows users to view or make edits to the file contents.

 <br />

 The `<PreviewAttachment>` component displays a modal with a read-only view of the attached file's contents.
-Selecting the "edit" button will trigger the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.
+Selecting the "edit" button will open the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.

 <br />